Temhr/nixlab/README.md

 # Implementation
 - **Installation**:
   1) Install NixOS,
-  2) Rebuild with: flakes, a proper hostname, and enable a `system.autoUpgrade.flake` pointing to this repo,
+  2) Rebuild with: flakes, proper hostname, and enable a `system.autoUpgrade.flake` pointing to this repo,
   3) Wait for autoUpgrade.service to rebuild from `github:temhr/nixlab` (with hostname's configuration)
 - Updating systems:
   - **Flakes**: ` $ nix flake update --flake /home/temhr/nixlab `